Limonello/head-md-time-in-time-out/process/README.md

 [Everything Stays - Rebecca Sugar](https://www.youtube.com/watch?v=xnv65fHoLTQ)

+## 27.10.2022
 # Looking for slight changes on "non-changing subject" in a short time

 Taking pictures every 30 minutes of different subjects and listing my sensorial perception about them in an attempt to percieve small changes.

 By "non-changing object" I refer to things ta usually don't drastically change in a few hours or in a day.

-## Subject 1: Statue

-9h09:

-Temperature: cold

-Temperature around the subject: fresh

-Noise: rock, dull

-Noises around: twittering birds, cars, cleaning camion (?)

-Color: grey slightly brown

-Touch: dry, rough

-Smell: A little bit earthy

-Smells around: Slightly muddy

-## Subject 2: Windows

-9h07:

-Temperature: fresh

-Temperature around the subject: lukewarm (inside a building)

-Noise: Mute glass

-Noises around: elevator, echoes of voices, heating system (?)

-Color: black for the structure, the glass is half transparent because of the steam.

-Touch: dry, smooth

-Smell: I just ate a peppermint so I can't feel anything else

-Smells around: I just ate a peppermint so I can't feel anything else

-## Subject 3: Dandelion

-## Subject 4: Cosmos flower

-## Subject 5 (pictures only): a leaf mark on the ground

-## Questions from this observations
+## Questions

 How to observe changes on non-changing objects in a short amount of time ?

 Can changes be only temporary ?

-...

 # The Red Queen Hypothesis/Paradox

 We have to move to stay in place.

-## Questions from this hypothesis

 # Time and regeneration

-As said befor, Cyanotypes have a regenerative behavior.
+As said before, Cyanotypes have a regenerative behavior.
 If a cyanotype loses some colors, it can recover them if placed for a certain time in a dark place.

+A certain type of jellyfish can also regenerate itself.

 ## Questions